ADVANTICS/documentation/products/adb-pc-ac01/docs/installation.md

       * Use cables rated for the **nominal AC voltage and current** as specified for AC port.
       * Select cable gauge suitable for continuous current and ambient temperature.
-      * Strip insulation according to manufacturer’s recommendations.
-      * Use properly crimped terminals or ferrules to ensure reliable connections.
+      * Use proper crimping tools for contact termination.

 3. **Connection Procedure**